ppy/osu-wiki/news/2022/2022-08-01-osumonthly-1.md

 ## End word

-Big thanks go out to [Nelly](https://osu.ppy.sh/users/4741164) for the osu!catch news bulletin, [fajar13k](https://osu.ppy.sh/users/7100002) for his contribution to the EGTS part, and to the numerous [osu!wiki](https://github.com/ppy/osu-wiki) contributors whose reviews helped make this article possible.
+Big thanks go out to ::Nelly::{ user-id=4741164 } for the osu!catch news bulletin, ::fajar13k::{ user-id=7100002 } for his contribution to the EGTS part, and to the numerous [osu!wiki](https://github.com/ppy/osu-wiki) contributors whose reviews helped make this article possible.

 While waiting for the next issue, why not get involved and give us some feedback in the forum [discussion thread](https://osu.ppy.sh/community/forums/topics/1614314)?
 Any topics, comments, article ideas or other suggestions are very welcome, so don't be shy!